scottdorman/scottdorman.github.io/_posts/2008/2008-07-19-pdc-for-novices-2008-edition.md

 ### Some other Odds and Ends

-*   Don’t miss the keynote, but get there early if you want a good seat.
+*   Don't miss the keynote, but get there early if you want a good seat.
 *   If you want to buy anything from the conference store, wait until the end of the week when the prices drop.
 *   Take advantage of the networking opportunities presented.
-There will be some big names at the conference who are more than happy to talk to you…but they aren’t going to come to you.
+There will be some big names at the conference who are more than happy to talk to you...but they aren't going to come to you.
-*   You can should be able to get the food “to go”, but you will have to ask one of the catering staff.
+*   You can should be able to get the food "to go", but you will have to ask one of the catering staff.
-*   The wireless “lounges” fill up quickly so you may have to sit on the floor near one of the tables, or just find any convenient area that still has connectivity.
+*   The wireless "lounges" fill up quickly so you may have to sit on the floor near one of the tables, or just find any convenient area that still has connectivity.

 In the end, enjoy the conference.
 It's a great way to get some excellent technical information and some excellent networking opportunities.

-  <div class="wlWriterSmartContent" id="scid:0767317B-992E-4b12-91E0-4F059A8CECA8:d713273b-2a13-4002-a6d6-7e7ce8980cf6" style="padding-right: 0px; display: inline; padding-left: 0px; float: none; padding-bottom: 0px; margin: 0px; padding-top: 0px">*Technorati Tags: [PDC](http://technorati.com/tags/PDC)*</div>